pommicket/bootstrap/02/README.md

 an error message.
 This could be fixed: if the value in the label table is 0 and we are on the second pass, output an error message.
 Also, duplicate labels aren't detected.

-But thanks to labels, for future compilers at least we won't have to calculate any jump offsets manually.
+But thanks to labels, at least we won't have to calculate any jump offsets manually anymore.
+With that, let's move on to [stage 03](../03/README.md).